-- 5.4 The following six conditions should be considered when determining whether a predicted solar reflection will produce an impact (low to major) for the assessed receptors.
+- 5.4 The following six conditions should be considered when determining whether a predicted solar reflection will produce an impact (low to high) for the assessed receptors.
 These conditions are illustrated in Figure 6 to the right.
 Each one is explained further below. - 1.
 The reflector can be seen by the receptor i.e. there is line of sight between the observer (receptor) and the reflecting solar panel; - 2.
 The location of the receptor relative to the solar reflection.
-The significance of a solar reflection may be dependent on its location of origin relative to the location of the receptor; - The time of day when the Sun is in the position to produce a solar reflection from a solar panel towards an assessed receptor.
+The significance of a solar reflection may be dependent on its location of origin relative to the location of the receptor; - 3.
+The time of day when the Sun is in the position to produce a solar reflection from a solar panel towards an assessed receptor 23.
 Some times of day may be more significant than others for some receptors; - 4.
 The path between the Sun and reflector is clear of obstruction i.e. there is a line of sight between the Sun and the reflecting solar panel when the Sun is at a location in the sky where it can produce a solar reflection; - 5.
 The solar reflection is not coming from the same direction as the Sun.
 A solar reflection is less significant when a receptor is already facing directly at the Sun; - 6.
 A momentary exposure is less significant than a prolonged one.
-Therefore, the duration of the solar reflection should be considered for static receptors i.e. dwellings or ATC Towers. - 5.5 Figure 7 on the following page shows the general process for determining the significance of glint and glare.
+Therefore, the duration of the solar reflection should be considered for static receptors i.e. dwellings or ATC Towers.